jackw01/led-control/README.md

 5. `sudo python3 setup.py develop`
 6. `sudo ledcontrol --led_count 150` (add `--led_pixel_order GRBW` if using RGBW LEDs)

+#### Common Issues
+LEDControl and the Raspberry Pi audio subsystem cannot be use together since they both use the PWM hardware.
+On some Linux distributions, you must disable the audio kernel module by commenting out the line `dtparam=audio=on` in `/boot/config.txt` or by creating a file `/etc/modprobe.d/snd-blacklist.conf` with the contents `blacklist snd_bcm2835`.

 ### Command Line Configuration Arguments
 Web server and LED hardware parameters must be specified as command line arguments when running ledcontrol.
 ```